Inclusion and accessibility

 Video description:

-The video shows recordings of various formats of Dancing in the Dark.
-For example, sighted people wearing eye masks dance in a row like a polonaise and sense the movements of the person in front of them.
-Then there are two videos of people with and without visual impairments doing couple dancing together.
-The video ends with a recording of the blind Marisa Sommer from the Cologne Association for the Blind and Visually Impaired, who dances with me.
-In the video you can hear a summary of the experiences that Marisa had in the class.
+The video features footage of various formats of Dancing in the Dark.
+First, sighted people dance in a line, wearing eye masks, like a polonaise, and sense the movements of the person in front of them.
+Then, there are two videos of people with and without visual impairments dancing in pairs.
+The people without visual impairments dance with eye masks or with their eyes closed.
+The video ends with a recording of Marisa Sommer, a blind person from the Cologne Association for the Blind and Visually Impaired, dancing with me.
+The video provides a summary of Marisa's experiences in the class.

 Further background information on the project